Data-Visualization-Intro/3-D3-line-chart/readme.md

 `const line = bounds.append("path")`

-Let's feed our dataset to our line generator to create the d attribute and tell the line what shape to be.
+Feed our dataset to our line generator to create the d attribute and tell the line what shape to be.

 ```js
 const line = bounds.append("path").attr("d", lineGenerator(dataset));